hitrefresh/r3/README.md

 The main motivation behind creating this group is to motivate our lazy asses to do something productive in our spare time.
 We believe that a schedule and deadline will force us to participate more actively in reading and discussion.
 Each person in the group will give a talk in a round-robin fashion on a topic of their interest.
 We plan to have a session every Monday.

 ## Group Members
-Chetan, Pavan, Prabhav, Kashyap, Skanda, Udbhav
+Chetan, Pavan, Prabhav, Kashyap, Skanda, Udbhav, Pooja, Abhinav

 ## Schedule